materialscloud-org/discover-mc3d-react/public/contributions/superconductivity.md

 Due to the high-throughput multistep process undertaken; The open-source workflow manager AiiDA was used.

-The initial electron-phonon workchain is a five-step workflow that calculates the Eliashberg spectral function, The psuedopotentials used here are norm-conserving and from the standard solid-state pseudopotentials (SSSP) PBEsol efficiency v1.1[^4] library with the planewave cutoff ($E_{\textrm{cut}}$) being the highest value recommended by the library.
+The initial electron-phonon workchain is a five-step workflow that calculates the Eliashberg spectral function, The pseudopotentials used here are norm-conserving and from the standard solid-state pseudopotentials (SSSP) PBEsol efficiency v1.1[^4] library with the planewave cutoff ($E_{\textrm{cut}}$) being the highest value recommended by the library.

-- a DFT calculation performed on a fine **k**-point grid that is used later
+1. a DFT calculation performed on a fine **k**-point grid that is used later
-- a DFT calculation on a coarser grid required to calculate the phonons in the next step
+2. a DFT calculation on a coarser grid required to calculate the phonons in the next step
-- a phonon calculation which calculates the electron-phonon coefficients on the coarse **k**-grid with a commensurate **q**-grid
+3. a phonon calculation which calculates the electron-phonon coefficients on the coarse **k**-grid with a commensurate **q**-grid
-- calculations of the real-space force constants.
+4. calculations of the real-space force constants.
-- the Fourier interpolation over a dense **q**-grid and to calculate the final electron-phonon coupling and corresponding spectral function on the fine **k**-point grid.
+5. the Fourier interpolation over a dense **q**-grid and to calculate the final electron-phonon coupling and corresponding spectral function on the fine **k**-point grid.

 ---

 ### EPW calculation details

 For ensuring accurate phonon calculations on potential superconductors, both Quantum ESPRESSO and EPW was utilised.
-EPW is neccessary here as it specialises in computing electron-phonon interactions using maximally localized wannier functions.
-For the EPW pipeline the choice of pseudopotential was switched to those recommended by PSUEDODOJO v0.5[^5] as projector augmented wave psuedopotentials have not been extensively tested with the EPW code.
+EPW is necessary here as it specialises in computing electron-phonon interactions using maximally localized wannier functions.
+For the EPW pipeline the choice of pseudopotential was switched to those recommended by PseudoDojo v0.5[^5] as projector augmented wave psuedopotentials have not been extensively tested with the EPW code.
 This workflow has the following steps:

-- construct wannier functions for the input structure using SCDM-k [^6]
+1. construct wannier functions for the input structure using SCDM-k [^6]
-- compute dynamical matrices and perturbed potentials via a phonon calculation.
+2. compute dynamical matrices and perturbed potentials via a phonon calculation.
-- coarse grid EPW calculations to identify potential candidates.
+3. coarse grid EPW calculations to identify potential candidates.
-- dense grid electron-phonon calculations in EPW on these candidates to calculate $T_c$
+4. dense grid electron-phonon calculations in EPW on these candidates to calculate $T_c$
-- full Eliashberg theory calculation across the dense grid to calculate the isotropic Eliashberg $T_c$
+5. full Eliashberg theory calculation across the dense grid to calculate the isotropic Eliashberg $T_c$

 ---